Understanding Investor Returns

 In a merger, the two companies combine under the same name in the form of a new legal entity.
 In an acquisition, a company purchases the whole of the other company outright.

-How does an investor make money if there is M&A activity involving the company they are invested in?
+How does an investor make money if there is M&A activity involving the company they invested in?

 If the company an investor is invested in is bought outright by another company, then there are three potential ways the investor can get paid.
 A company can buy another company in cash, in stock, or a combination of both.